BabGee/smart-parking-management/README.md

 cd smart-parking-management
 ```

-I use pipenv for developing this project so I recommend you to create a virtual environment and activate it.
+The Framework, Packages and Libraries used in this project are installed in a virtual environment(Recommended); i use pipenv.
+Instructions on how to get pipenv [here](https://pypi.org/project/pipenv/)

 ```bash
 python3 -m pipenv shell